mgechev/blog.mgechev.com/_posts/2016-05-21-angular2-router-implementing-missing-resolve-feature-deprecated-defer.md

 ### Step 5

-The final, and the most interesting step is this one!
+The final, and the most exciting step is this one!
 In order to render the routing component once the associated data to it is resolved, we need to edit the `router-outlet` directive.
 Open the file `router_outlet.ts` and take a look at the `activate` method:

 ```javascript
 // ...